wyang17/SQuIRE/README.md

     * `mamba create -n squire -c bioconda squire`
     * To begin using SQuIRE, activate the environment: `conda activate squire`

+Many thanks to Rohini Gadde for setting up the SQuIRE Bioconda package!

 ### Notes ###

 _*SQuIRE is compatible with the following specific versions of software:_*